 Leslie spent her life as a professional musician, elementary school teacher, music teacher, childbirth educator, quilter for children in need, fabric artist and writer.
 She loves to share and bring new insights to others and her books provide a path for that.
-Leslie both teaches and attends OLLI classes at SOU, Ashland.
 She enjoys giving talks about Teddy Roosevelt’s Great White Fleet, her first book, and creating situations to discuss issues during a terminal illness, based on her second book.

 Leslie moved to Southern Oregon in 2001.
-Most mornings will find her walking the Bear Creek trail enjoying the many changes the seasons provide then having coffee while immersed in a great book.
 She has two wonderful, talented grown sons living outside of Oregon.

 She is currently working on her fourth book.

 Contact Leslie here

 This is a memoir detailing the journey my father and I traveled as he battled prostate cancer while weaving through memories of happier times.
 The physical, emotional and medical experiences we both encountered are played out in detail.